-Council is made up of five lay (not osteopath) members and five osteopath members, all appointed by the Privy Council.
+Council is made up of five osteopath and five lay (not osteopath) members, all appointed by the Privy Council.
 At least one member is appointed from each of England, Wales, Scotland and Northern Ireland.

 The role of Council is to be satisfied that the GOsC is meeting its statutory duties under the Osteopaths Act 1993 and other relevant legislation.
 To meet these duties Council: